FaizanImran-blip/Loan-App/README.md

-# Flutter Loan Application UI with Theme Switching
+# Flutter Loan Application UI with Github Theme Switching

 This repository contains a modern loan application UI built with Flutter.
 The app includes a GitHub-style light/dark theme switcher using `ThemeMode`, and demonstrates clean UI design, modular architecture, and responsive layouts.
 It serves as a strong foundation for fintech or form-based applications.
 # Home UI